-Last year, I had the idea of writing a children's story about a meeting of four bears in Israel as I have bears from Canada and Israel as well as Cuddles(UK) and Clyde (USA).
+Last year, I had the idea of writing a children's story about a meeting of four bears in Israel as I have bears from Canada and I did have a bear from Israel as well as Cuddles(UK) and Clyde (USA).
 If I do write the children's story it won't include the visit to Israel as my stories about Israel don't get read.

-Though I used to write for a children's charity book, I have not written a children's story before this one.
+I used to write for a children's charity book series for three years, I have not written a children's story before this one.